- Introduction Toggle Introduction Menu

 - Protect the stability and security of the resources

 - Understand and fully abide by established college policies and applicable public laws

-In the case of student conduct which involves an alleged or proven violation of criminal law, the disciplinary authority of the college will not be used to duplicate the function of criminal authority.
+In the case of student conduct that involves an alleged or proven violation of criminal law, the disciplinary authority of the college will not be used to duplicate the function of criminal authority.
 Disciplinary action may be taken if the conduct also involves a violation of district or college policy.
-See Student Disciplinary Procedures.